kaliflowerx3/ZoltriTWserver/deniedmods.md

 Druidry - Meaningless/Unfinished at 1.7.10
 Open Blocks - Not Thematically Appropriate
 Archimedes Ships - Performance Issues
+Blood Magic - Had it, cycled it out
+Evilcraft - Had it, cycled it out
+Dimensional Doors - Performance issues/redundant to Mirror Dim
+Any Gun mod - cmon

 # Other types of Suggestions
 ANY OTHER WAY TO RTP - Modded world generation messes up RTP.
 Deal with it.